LeanManager/CNN_Facial_Keypoint_Detection/README.md

 # CNN_Facial_Keypoint_Detection
 PyTorch CNN for Facial Keypoint Detection

-In this project we train a PyTorch CNN to detect facial keypoints.
+In this project we train a PyTorch CNN to detect facial keypoints in images.

 # Steps: